-Make the field in the IC structure correspond to the nesting level of the bus element.
+Make the field in the initial condition structure correspond to the nesting level of the bus element.

 Within the same nesting level in both the structure and the bus, optionally specify the structure fields in a different order than the bus elements.

-The value of an IC structure must lie within the design minimum and maximum range of the corresponding bus element.
+The value of an initial condition structure must lie within the design minimum and maximum range of the corresponding bus element.
 Simulink performs this range checking when you do an update diagram or simulate the model.